IBM/model-evaluation-workbench/README.md

 ## 2. Create the Cognitive models

 While we can use any watson models, for the sake of this code pattern we will use Natural Language Classifier(NLC).
+This pattern requires minimum 2 NLC models to compare and evaluate the best performing model.
+Hence, we would require 2 instance of the NLC models.

 Create the Natural Language Classifier models by following the below steps: